zng-ui/zng/crates/zng-app/README.md

 <!--do doc --readme features-->
 ## Cargo Features

-This crate provides 11 feature flags, 2 enabled by default.
+This crate provides 12 feature flags, 3 enabled by default.

-#### `"ipc"`
-Enables IPC tasks and pre-build views and connecting to views running in another process.

-*Enabled by default.*

 #### `"debug_default"`
 Enable the `"dyn_*"` and `"inspector"` features in debug builds.